Consistent Model-based Clustering: using the Quasi-Bernoulli Stick-Breaking Process: Introduction

 Therefore, using $\epsilon \in (0,1)$ effectively interpolates between these two extremes.
 Compared to $\epsilon = 0$, using $\epsilon\in(0,1)$ avoids having a singularity at $w_k = 0$.
-This relaxes the parameter space in a way that allows the MCMC sampler to more efficiently add and remove clusters, rather than employing an explicit discrete search over $K$.
+This relaxes the parameter space in a way that allows the Markov chain Monte Carlo (MCMC) sampler to more efficiently add and remove clusters, rather than employing an explicit discrete search over $K$.
 Further, it makes the technique compatible with more complex stick-breaking models, such as the ones involving kernels \citep{dunson2008kernel}, geospatial processes \citep{rodriguez2010latent}, and external predictors \citep{ren2011logistic}.
 On the other hand, compared to $\epsilon = 1$, it allows the model to behave effectively like a finite mixture with a prior on the number of components, leading to superior control on the number of clusters.
 We illustrate these advantages in simulations and a data application in clustering brain networks, using a mixture of low-rank probit models.
-A software implementation is provided on \href{https://github.com/Zeng-Cheng/quasi-bernoulli-stick-breaking}{ https://github.com/zeng-cheng/quasi-bernoulli-stick-breaking}.
+A software implementation {and the steps needed to replicate the results in this paper} are provided on \href{https://github.com/Zeng-Cheng/quasi-bernoulli-stick-breaking}{ https://github.com/zeng-cheng/quasi-bernoulli-stick-breaking}.